NVIDIA/DeepLearningExamples/FasterTransformer/v3.1/README.md

 - batch_size x beam_width should be smaller or equal to 1024 in Decoding.
 - Results of TensorFlow and OP would be different in decoding.
 This problem is caused by the accumulated log probability, and we do not avoid this problem.
 - If encounter some problem in the custom environment, try to use the gcc/g++ 4.8 to build the project of TensorFlow op, especially for TensorFlow 1.14.

-### TODO

-- Refactor the codes
-- Split the initialization of top k and top p sampling